SpaceXpanse/rod-framework/README.md

-# ROD to Nostrt framework /WIP/
+# ROD to Nostr framework /WIP/
 A Nostr Relay and Client written in C#

 # Client